autoplot/documentation/javadoc/org/das2/qds/util/LinFit.md

+# org.das2.qds.util.LinFit

-# org.das2.qds.util.LinFitLinear Fit routine.
-This will allow errors on the Y values, and will report
+Linear Fit routine.
+This will allow errors on the Y values, and will report chi squared.
- chi squared.

  Borrowed from pamguard, https://sourceforge.net/projects/pamguard/.

-LinFit( QDataSet x, QDataSet y ) do fit with uniform weights or weight=0 where fill is found.
+# LinFit( QDataSet x, QDataSet y )
+do fit with uniform weights or weight=0 where fill is found.

-LinFit( QDataSet x, QDataSet y, QDataSet sig ) do fit with weights.
+# LinFit( QDataSet x, QDataSet y, QDataSet sig )
+do fit with weights.
 X and Y must not contain fill where sig&gt;0.

 ***